 He once again brought charges against Vectra for unilaterally changing contracts and illegally increasing subscription fees.

-A fine of up to 10 percent of turnover and an obligation to return the fees collected free of charge - this is how an ongoing procedure can end.
+A fine of up to 10 percent of turnover and an obligation to return illegally collected fees - this is how an ongoing procedure can end.

 [Warsaw, March 17, 2025] Vectra has unilaterally changed the terms and conditions of its Internet and TV access services to its customers.
 It did so based on a modification clause it inserted into the contracts it executed without legal basis.
 Based on it, it increased its customers’ subscriptions by a few zlotys (from PLN 4 to PLN 7 per month for each service).
 Meanwhile, in the contract the consumer signed, there was no provision allowing the entrepreneur to increase fees.
 President of UOKiK has brought charges against the company.